dustyp42/JVC-buttons/README.md

 - I printed on a Bambu P1P with Bambu Basic PLA.
 The best orientation I've found is with the face of the button pointing upward.
 The settings I used are shown in [file].

 - If you are using the original button cap, it will have to be trimmed down to fit.
-Using a Dremel or other cutting tool, make the two cuts shown in [IMAGE].
+Using a Dremel or other cutting tool, make the two cuts shown here:

+[image]

 - Snap the button cap onto the part.
 Glue is optional – I don’t use it myself, but if you’re going to, do confirm that everything (button+control board+bezel) is going to fit together properly before gluing something you may regret.